vectrlab/legacy-stats/README.md

 As this book will not be updated further, I only recommend it to my former students who used it in their course.

+# Source

+The source available here can be compiled using <a href="https://www.bookdown.org">Bookdown</a> in R.

 # View the compiled book

 View the compiled book at <a href="https://www.davidschuster.info/books/statistics-legacy/">https://www.davidschuster.info/books/statistics-legacy/</a>.